juniomata/30DaysMapChallenge/README.md

 ## 2. Lines

 **Kalimantan River Network**
 I have always been fascinated by the intricate river systems that sustain life and connect remote areas.
-This map meticulously traces the river networks of Kalimantan using HydroSheds by Spatial Thoughts.
+This map meticulously traces the river networks of Borneo/Kalimantan (Indonesia side) using HydroSheds by [Spatial Thoughts](https://courses.spatialthoughts.com/python-dataviz.html#overview-6).
 Rivers of the same color indicate those that originate from a common main river.

 <div style="text-align: center;"><img src="day02_lines/finalmap_kalimantan_river_network_annotated.png" style="width:50%;"></div>